 The new trade was mainly controlled by the British people with some participation of Indian merchants.
 For the forest dwellers no significant opportunities emerged.
 Many people from Jharkhand, Orissa, and Chhattisgarh were forced to work in tea gardens of Assam and West Bengal.
 But the working condition in the tea gardens was very bad.
 People were given low wages and there was no permission to come back to their home villages in between.
 Many nomadic tribes who had earlier been engaged in trade of forest produce continued to do so.

-The People of Bastar: Bastar is located in the southernmost part of Chhattisgarh and borders Andhra Pradesh, Orissa and Maharashtra.
-Many tribal communities; like Maria and Muria Gonds, Dhruwas, Bhatras and Halbas; live in this area.
+Bastar is located in the southernmost part of Chhattisgarh.
+Many tribal communities, like Maria and Muria Gonds, Dhruwas, Bhatras and Halbas, live in this area.
 They speak different languages but share common customs and beliefs.
 These tribal people had always been dependent on forests and had developed the practice of keeping the forest in high reverence.

 When about two-thirds of the forest was made into reserve forest and shifting cultivation, hunting and collection of forest produce was stopped, it disturbed the people of Bastar.
 Some villagers were allowed to stay in the reserved forests.
 But they had to work for free for the forest department.
 The work included cutting and transporting trees and protecting the forest from fires.
 Such villages came to be known as ‘forest villages’.